Spicy Pineapple Jalapeño Salsa Recipe

 How do I control the heat level from the jalapeño?

-The recipe and notes both specify removing the seeds from the jalapeño before chopping for a milder salsa.
+Remove the seeds from the jalapeño before chopping for a milder salsa.
 Leaving them in keeps the full heat.
-Because heat varies by jalapeño, tasting a small piece before adding it is a good idea.
+Because heat varies by jalapeño, taste a small piece before adding it — that’s a good idea regardless.

 Why refrigerate the salsa for 2 hours before serving?

-The recipe instructs covering and refrigerating for at least 2 hours to allow the flavors — pineapple, lime juice, cilantro, red onion — to meld together.
+Cover and refrigerate for at least 2 hours to allow the flavors — pineapple, lime juice, cilantro, red onion — to meld together.
 Serving it right away gives a sharper, more disjointed taste; the rest period softens and blends the components.
-The recipe also says to stir again before serving and serve chilled.
+Stir again before serving and serve chilled.

 Add a comment Add a comment